kataras/iris/README.md

 * **Multi server instances**: Besides the fact that Iris has a default main server.
 You can declare as many as you need[*](#declaration).
 * **Compatible**: Iris is compatible with the native net/http package.

+## Q: What makes iris significantly faster?
+#### A: These are the QNIQUE features that Iris brings

+*    Iris uses the same algorithm as the BSD's kernel does for routing (call it Trie)

+*    Iris has 5 different types of Routers, which are optimized and auto-selected before the server listen

+*    The more you use it, more faster it becomes.
+Because Iris (can) use cache for routing, it's optional.
+If you disable it it stills the fastest but only with a small difference from other routers/frameworks

+*    Iris can detect how much cores the machine using at runtime and optimize itself

+*    Middlewares and Plugins are 'light' and that is, a principle.

 ## Table of Contents